ShravaniVentrapragada/Control-Systems/README.md

 Transfer Function: We have learnt the following functions in the above experiment.
 Transfer function to state-space conversion.
 [A,B,C,D] = tf2ss(NUM,DEN) calculates the state-space representation. similarly we used ss2tf.
 In the above experiment we learnt conversion of statespace models to transfer function and vice-versa and also ploted the step response on Simulink.

+Z transform: The z-transforms and inverse z-transform were made by using inbuilt functions.
+The circular marked region is the region of contour and since the poles and zeroes lie inside the circle the system is said to be stable.
+In the impulse response the impulse is absolutely summable, therefore the system is stable.
+Hence desired outputs were obtained

 Root Locus: In the above experiment we learnt how to use the function rlocus and rlocfind which are very useful in plotting a root locus.
 We also observed damping ratio by applying grid on the plot obtained.
 We also calculated the angle of departure for a specific point by using trignometry and inserting a line at that angle.